Python Guidelines

 In general, you should follow PEP 8 and PEP 257.
 Unless otherwise stated here, assume those two guidelines are in effect.

-If you are providing function docstrings, use reST.
+If you are providing function docstrings, use Google style.
 In addition to a description of what a function does, you should document the parameters:

 def widgetize(widget):